Interview with Fabien Giraud & Raphael Siboni

 FG: And I think for us it was important to work with this idea that basically since there is supposed to be the end of history from the nineties, and the whole fantasy, cultural fantasy of the event, not a historical event like an uprising of the people or something, but something that falls from the sky.
 Something that’s like any kind of Hollywood movie from the last ten or twenty years it has been about.
 You see its amazing its just asteroid hitting the earth or the earth going upward with a tsumami, and everything is coming from something which it’s not, which is not a force, the forces are just external.
 The fantasy is that we externalise the forces not on a society level but on a kind of transcendental thing.
 But without the idea that what happens, what comes back from the sky, it’s not this UFO thing, it’s actually just a gas tank.
 You know, like that was the big mythical space conquest and it’s now all just falling back

-SM: When we spoke at the opening, a little bit, about those forces you mentioned that there was something in there of importance about those forces that were sculpting the object that were no longer the hand of a person.
+SM: We spoke at the opening about those forces you mentioned, that there was something in there of importance in that the forces that were sculpting the object that were no longer the hand of a person; forces outside their agency.

 RS: Yes – because it’s kind of an ambiguous shape because it’s been made by man, a more complex shape created by man but at the same time its when you think of it just like a pure force that shaped the objects’ form.
 Then also the other idea, when we started working on it, and even in the photos, there was no real way to have an idea of the size of those tanks and no size reference and this made us start thinking about the object as, like when you think of it in the universe which don’t have a sense of what is its size is and so we start making different scales of the same object, trying to replicate it, and at one point trying to provide the same feeling for the people in the exhibition — so that you never know what is the right distance to have between you and the object.
 Which is something simple, which you never know.
 Like if you always have to refind this gap between you and the object.